-Upon return to work, the employee shall be reinstated in her/his former position and resume receiving the current negotiated salary.
-The University agrees to remit premiums for Health and Welfare benefits that the employee is entitled to during her/his leave of absence provided that the employee reimburses the University for both the employee and the University's share.
+Upon return to work, the employee shall be reinstated in their former position and resume receiving the current negotiated salary.
+The University agrees to remit premiums for Health and Welfare benefits that the employee is entitled to during their leave of absence provided that the employee reimburses the University for both the employee and the University's share.